 In a market full of great distortion, fuzz and overdrive pedals, the Ibanez Tube Screamer has managed to stand out from the rest for almost 40 years, now!
 What's so special about it, then?
-Let's have a look at its history, users and its latest incarnation - the new Tube Screamer Mini, which could become the most popular version yet!
+Let's have a look at its history, users and offer a complete Ibanez Tube Screamer Comparison

 Distortion, Fuzz, Overdrive... what's it's all about?
+What's the difference between distortion, overdrive and fuzz?
 Well, the purpose of this article is not to dwell on it.
-They all basically do the same thing - they can boost and distort the sound of your guitar.
+Although all three can sound very different, each effect can boost and distort the sound of your guitar.
 Out of these three types of effects, Overdrive is perhaps the most popular, because it's the most natural-sounding and versatile.
 A good overdrive pedal can go from subtle boost to generating heavily distorted tones when pushing an already overdriven amp.
-That's why an fx pedal such as the Tube Screamer can be seen on the pedalboards of Blues players or Heavy Metal guitarists alike!
+That's why an fx pedal such as the Tube Screamer can be seen on the pedal boards of Blues players or Heavy Metal guitarists alike!

 DISTORTION IN MUSIC

 Guitarists pretty much started to experiment with distorted sounds as soon as electric guitars started to be used.
 Many blues players (such as Elmore James and Howlin' Wolf) would push their cheap, lo-fi valve amps to the limit, producing overdriven sounds.